-When Arthur Lasenby Liberty turned to commissioning a range of silverware around 1898, Liberty was already a highly profitable and efficient business operation with an established market for new and cutting-edge design.
+The story of Liberty’s silver began when Arthur Lasenby Liberty turned to commissioning a range of silverware around 1898.
+At the time, Liberty was already a highly profitable and efficient business operation with an established market for new and cutting-edge design.

 Liberty had long imported decorative metalwork from the Far East, including silver spoons and teapots from Japan, which necessitated the procurement of a registered trademark in 1894 for their importation and sale.

 Beaten copper dishes and plaques by John Pearson (and possibly some of his rare silver examples) and the Homes Arts and Industries Association, has also been successfully sold by Liberty throughout the 1890s, and these reflected the influence of the growing Arts and Crafts Movement on designers and artists of the period.

 The concept and promotion of Liberty’s silver Cymric range appears to have come from John Llewellyn, Director and Head of the Silk Department, whose Welsh heritage provided its name.